arnblnc/MSc-Projects/README.md

 # MSc-Projects

 ## Description
-Contain all projects completed in my MSc at King's College London
+Contains all projects completed in my MSc at King's College London

 ## Navigation
 Each folder is a seperate module undertaken in my postgraduate degree